tranquocthanh1989/resola-qa-challenge/Reports/Test Plan.md

 - We will frequently update the plan if there is any changes in specification and requirement.

 ## Test objects and approach
-The API Track Event is a POST method
+- The API Track Event is a POST method, so we will use a tool like Postman to submit the request multiple times with different input
-The test is considered to be done when we go through all the test cases and with PASSED status.
+- The test is considered to be done when we go through all the test cases and with PASSED status.
-A smoke test is conducted at the end of Sprint if we have time, and it will check the mix of actions which included this event/call.
-For examples User adds 4 items into the Cart, then remove 1, add another into Wishlist and submit the Cart.
+- A smoke test is conducted at the end of Sprint if we have time, and it will check the mix of actions that trigger this event/call.
+> For examples User adds 4 items into the Cart, then remove 1, add another into Wishlist and submit the Cart.

 ## Assumption
-The API is called automatically when User perfomed
+- The API is called automatically when User perfomed some specific actions like: add item into Cart, submit Cart

 ## Test data